 \section{Conclusion}

-This work proposes a novel concolic testing framework for automatic fairness testing and verification.
-Our approach synthesizes sample inputs to explore different decision branches in model inference, achieving effective discriminatory instance verification and model fairness checking for pre-trained DNNs.
-The key strength of our framework lies in its dual network architecture and use of SMT solvers, which enable systematic exploration of fairness properties with formal guarantees for networks that can be encoded in SMT theories.
-However, just like other constraint-based testing approaches \cite{yu2024constraint,biswas2023fairify}, our evaluation reveals limitations around scalability, as the computational overhead becomes prohibitive for complex model architectures.
+This work proposes PyFair, a framework for automatic protected-attribute counterfactual unfairness witness search in neural-network classifiers.
+PyFair synthesizes paired inputs through concolic path exploration and SMT solving, using a dual-network construction to search for pairs that share non-protected attributes but receive different classifier labels.
+When the classifier decision predicate and input-domain constraints are exactly encoded and concolic exploration is exhaustive, PyFair can verify the absence of such witnesses under the encoding.
+As with other constraint-based testing approaches \cite{yu2024constraint,biswas2023fairify}, our evaluation reveals limitations around scalability.
+The experiments show strong witness-finding performance on existing benchmarks and highlight path explosion as the main obstacle to broader verification.
 Future work could enhance the framework through more efficient algorithms for handling larger architectures, extension to different network types like RNNs and Transformers, and deeper integration with fair model training techniques.